linyatang/linyatang.github.io/_posts/ 2017-03-01-welcome-to-jekyll.md

 ![Swiss Alps](yatang-lin.jpg)

 I am an Assistant Professor in Economics at HKUST.
 I received my Ph.D. from the Londn School of Economics.
 My research focuses on the urban and environmental economics.

-I also teach classes in Blockchain, FinTech and cryptoventures for MBA, MSc and BBA students at HKUST.

 {% highlight ruby %}
 def print_hi(name)